Is The Thrill Worth It? goes remote!

-If schools are interested in this program, please contact:
+If schools are interested in this program, please contact program coordinators:

 Student Leadership in Injury Prevention Program (SLIPP)

-SLIPP is a student-run yearlong education and awareness campaign focused on road safety, the prevention of motor vehicle collisions in young drivers and acute alcohol intoxication.
-Student leaders will develop and produce various unique public awareness activities targeting their peers.
-The SLIPP student leaders are expected to lead and complete a minimum of 5 activities by the end of the school year.
+SLIPP is a student-run year long education and awareness campaign focused on road safety and the prevention of motor vehicle collisions in young drivers.
+Student leaders will develop and produce various unique activities targeting their peers.

 Expectations of the School:

 If you choose to participate in SLIPP, your school would need to identify a staff member who would work closely with the Montreal Children’s Hospital representative.
-The staff member’s role would be to assist in the recruitment of student leaders, attend regular planning meetings and be a resource person for these students in the planning and implementation of their activities.
+The staff member’s role would be to assist in the recruitment of student leaders, participate in planning meetings with students and be a resource person for these students in the planning and implementation of their challenges.

-A selected group of 8-10 students in secondary IV and/or V will be chosen to be SLIPP leaders.
-They are expected to attend a training workshop provided by the Montreal Children’s Hospital Trauma Centre Injury Prevention Program and are provided with a comprehensive guidebook.
-They will also be required to attend regular planning meetings at their school.
-They are expected to plan a minimum of 5 activities throughout the school year including a public service announcement
+A selected group of 5-10 students in secondary IV and/or V will be chosen to be SLIPP leaders.
+They are expected to participate in a virtual orientation session provided by the Montreal Children’s Hospital Trauma Centre Injury Prevention Program.
+They will also be required to participate in regular planning meetings.

 The following are some examples of the activities that past SLIPP leaders have planned**: